-More specifically, the use of the both qualitative and quantitative methods will make it possible, through triangulation, to compare the microbial water quality amongst a group of 15 communities: 10 pilot communities that have introduced WSP under the GoG-UNICEF programme and 5 communities with no WSP (1 per focus region).
+More specifically, the use of the both qualitative and quantitative methods will make it possible, through triangulation, to compare the microbial water quality amongst a group of 30 communities: 20 communities that have introduced WSP and 10 communities without WSPs (2 per focus region).

 The analysis will focus both on primary data collected as part of this evaluation as well as on secondary data.
-Primary data will include the results of the 45 household surveys administered twice in each one of the 15 communities included in the sample (for more details, see Table 1).
-In addition, for each one of the communities included in the sample, data from water stand posts (up to 4 stand posts) will be collected by the independent research organization mentioned above (Table 2).
-The analysis of secondary data will cover source level data, as well as the result of sanitary service studies and household level water quality data collated from previous assessments, including the Baseline and Interim Assessments and follow-up monitoring exercises).
+Primary data will include the results of a survey of 150 household, administered twice across the 30 communities (for more details, see Table 1).
+In addition, for each one of the communities included in the sample, water quality and sanitary survey data from stand posts (up to 5 stand posts) will be collected by the independent research organization mentioned above3 (Table 2).
+The analysis of secondary data will include source water quality data (where available), as well as, the results of sanitary surveys and household level water quality data collated from previous assessments, including the Baseline and Interim Assessments and follow-up monitoring exercises (where available).